brianglass/anastasis/files/26_september.md

 **Kathisma.
 Tone 8.
 The Wisdom and Word.**

-Leaning on WisdomÂ’s breast<a href="#_ftn45" id="_ftnref45"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[45]</span></a> and learning knowledge from the Word, with inspiration you thundered: In the beginning was the Word;<a href="#_ftn46" id="_ftnref46"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[46]</span></a> being the first fairly to write of the begetting without beginning and to announce to all the incarnation of the Word; therefore too with your tongue you caught the nations in a net and you teach the ends of the earth the grace of the Holy Spirit.
+Leaning on Wisdom’s breast<a href="#_ftn45" id="_ftnref45"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[45]</span></a> and learning knowledge from the Word, with inspiration you thundered: In the beginning was the Word;<a href="#_ftn46" id="_ftnref46"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[46]</span></a> being the first fairly to write of the begetting without beginning and to announce to all the incarnation of the Word; therefore too with your tongue you caught the nations in a net and you teach the ends of the earth the grace of the Holy Spirit.
 Theologian, Apostle, intercede with Christ God to bestow forgiveness of faults on those who feast with love your holy memory.

 **Theotokion.**